Is your cat shredding your indoor plants or always by the back door trying to get out?

 Direct Application Of Apple Cider Vinegar Dilution

 Application is easy with a syringe or a little squirt bottle to flush the ear with the ACV/Water Mix, just making sure to not insert the syringe down into the ear canal to avoid injuring the drum.
-Your dog will shake the access fluid out and the area and accessible part of the ear should be dried off with a cloth.
+After massaging the side of the ear, your dog will shake the access fluid out and the area and accessible part of the ear should be dried off with a cloth.
 You want to do this twice daily with an existing ear infection until all cleared up and then a couple of times a week to maintain healthy ears.

 Even if your dog only has one infected ear, you always want to treat both.